USC-NSL/sage/README.md

 ## Caveats and Limitations

-Sage is an experimental software under heavy development with limitations:
+SAGE is an experimental software under heavy development with limitations:

 * Small number of protocols/RFCs are supported
 * No single config file